 Connective tissue nevi are small, noncancerous lumps on the skin.
 They tend to appear in childhood and are widespread in people with Buschke-Ollendorff syndrome.
+In some cases, the nevi are subtle and hard to feel.
 The most common form of these nevi are elastomas, which are made up of a type of stretchy connective tissue called elastic fibers.
 Less commonly, affected individuals have nevi called collagenomas, which are made up of another type of connective tissue called collagen.

-Osteopoikilosis, which is from the Greek words for "spotted bones," is a skeletal abnormality characterized by small, round areas of increased bone density that appear as brighter spots on x-rays.
+Osteopoikilosis, which is from the Greek words for "spotted bones," refers to small, round areas of increased bone density that appear as bright spots on x-rays.
 Osteopoikilosis usually occurs near the ends of the long bones of the arms and legs, and in the bones of the hands, feet, and pelvis.
 The areas of increased bone density appear during childhood.
 They do not cause pain or other health problems.

 Buschke-Ollendorff syndrome has an estimated incidence of 1 in 20,000 people worldwide.